cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 Note that the dictionary will include LaTeX commands as triggers.
 LaTeX commands are usually prefixed with a backslash, such as `\frac` or `\pm`.
-It will also reference MathJSON identifiers.
-MathJSON identifiers are usually capitalized, such as `Divide` or `PlusMinus` and are not prefixed with a backslash.
+It will also reference MathJSON symbols.
+MathJSON symbols are usually capitalized, such as `Divide` or `PlusMinus` and are not prefixed with a backslash.